Dear Girl ~Stories~ Episode 11 Recap & Selected Translations

 Yasumoto: In the end, Kamiya didn’t get to work for that show at all but he still attended the closing party.
-And even when I already expected for Kamiya-san to apologize because it’s just like him to do so, right?
+And even when I already expected for Kamiya-san to apologize because it’s just so like him to do so, right?

-OnoD: Yeah, just like him.
+OnoD: Yeah, so like him.

 Oh my gosh.
 What a touching story.
 I also got teary-eyed listening to this part.
 Then Yasumoto ended things in a happy note, saying that even if they didn’t get to work together in that said show, Kamiya was still able to fulfill their promise to work together in Digimon.
 OnoD confirms how amazingly kind Kamiya is.
 Of course, Kamiya sounds very embarrassed and tries to change the topic by announcing that they should talk about OnoD next.